 - Why Kids Benefit from Close Relationships with Grandparents

 - How to Ease Your Child's Fear About Dentists

-- How to Wean Your Child Off the Pacifier
+- How to Break Your Child of the Hitting Habit

 You hear it from a lot of older parents you talk to – your kids are only little once and the time goes by so quickly.
 In the beginning, it’s hard to fathom.
 At this stage, your baby is reliant on you for every little need she has.
 But those first few weeks pass in the blink of an eye, and you can already see that your newborn has grown immensely.